jasonribble/bitcoin-101/bitcoin-lightning-101.md

 theme: black
 tags:
   - bitcoin
+  - lightning
+  - nostr
-  - presntation
+  - BitBuilders
-  - WealthBattle
+  - presentation
 ---

-# Bitcoin Just Turned 15!
+# Bitcoin 101 & Lightning 101

-What you need to know
+A way to get started with Bitcoin: or How I Learned to Stop over-complicating things and Love simplicity

 ---

 ## Overview
 - Introduction
 - The Punch Line
-- The EV Car Metaphor
+- The Car Metaphor
 - What is Bitcoin
 	- How to Receive Bitcoin
 	- How to Send Bitcoin
 	- How to Keep **Your** Bitcoin Safe
 	- How to Get Bitcoin
+- What is the Lightning Network
+	- How to Receive Sats
+	- How to Send Sat

 ---